Himadri8991/Google-Arcade-Skill-Badges-Solutions/Derive Insights from BigQuery Data/Introduction to SQL for BigQuery and Cloud SQL/Introduction to SQL for BigQuery and Cloud SQL(GSP281).md

 ### Run the following Commands in CloudShell

 ### From "Task 5.
-Create a Cloud SQL instance" you can find your Zone,
+Create a Cloud SQL instance" you can find your REGION,

 ```
 export REGION=